Free Search (1722 videos)

 Twenty-five years ago, ESA's Giotto probe swept within 600 km of Comet Halley, obtaining the first close-up images of a comet.
 It revealed the first evidence of organic material in a comet and, still today, much of what we know about comets comes from the pioneering mission.

 Giotto's camera recorded many images that gave scientists a rare opportunity – the comet will not return to the inner Solar System again until 2061 – to study Halley intensively.
-It was particularly important to determine its composition through the readings made by Giotto as it passed through Halley’s tail.
+It was particularly important to determine the comet’s composition through the readings made by Giotto as it passed through Halley’s tail.

 Although a few of the instruments had been damaged during the Halley encounter, the spacecraft had survived the battering by cometary dust and was able to conduct a second flyby, this time of Comet 26P/Grigg-Skjellerup, in July 1992.